 Special tests are ordered to confirm various causative factors including tests for: Viral hepatitis B and C serologiesAutoimmune hepatitis with antinuclear antibodies or anti-smooth muscle antibodyHemochromatosis with transferrin saturation, iron-binding capacity, ferritinWilson disease with serum copper and ceruloplasminAlpha 1 antitrypsin deficiency with serum alpha 1 antitrypsin plus genetic screeningPrimary biliary cirrhosis with antimitochondrial antibody

-—These tests help the physician visualize the liver in various ways to determine whether the size and shape are normal or if the liver shows any signs of cirrhosis.
+—These tests help your doctor visualize the liver in various ways to determine whether the size and shape are normal or if the liver shows any signs of cirrhosis.
+Some tests may use contrast material so the images will be easier to see.
 Imaging tests may include:

 —This is the only definite way to diagnose cirrhosis.
 A needle is used to obtain a small sample of tissue from the liver.
 The tissue sample is then examined under a microscope to determine whether it shows scarring or other signs of disease.